 Please note that this is a perspective on a longer sales cycle versus something more transactional.

-ADR/ SDR roles are essential roles in the sales process and need to be look at as not a stepping stone role.
+ADR/ SDR roles are essential roles in the sales process and need to be looked at as not a stepping stone role.
 As long as sales reps are doing well, then they will like their role.
-I believe that the initial expectation is important of being transparent about the role, but at the same time there needs to be incentives, realistic goals, appropriate feedback on performance and a change in structure.
+I believe that the initial expectation is important of being transparent about the role, but at the same time, there needs to be incentives, realistic goals, appropriate feedback on performance and a change in structure.

 Additionally, Expectations shouldn’t be tied to the number of dials or amount of time on the phone, but their real success to the organization and what they are actually adding.

 Here are some of the questions you should ask yourself, the manager:

 - What type of sales cycle are you supporting?

 - If there is a high attrition rate, then why?

 - Are you hiring ADRs or account executives?